Emily Wants to Play: Plot

-Emily Wants To Play
+Emily Wants to Play

 A month ago, two people were found dead in the living room of their house located on a street called 905 Sister Street as they were packing up to move.
 A pizza is ordered to the house using an online pizza delivery service by what is presumably a deceased and ghostly girl named Emily Withers.
-A pizza delivery man who works at a company called Checkers Pizza (a spoof of Domino’s Pizza) comes to the house to fulfill the order.
+A pizza delivery man who works at a company called Checkers Pizza (a spoof of Domino's Pizza) comes to the house to fulfill the order.
 Details in the order explain that the door is open and to walk right in.
 When the pizza man walks in, announcing the delivery of the pizza, the door is closed and locked behind him.
 Emily briefly appears near the door when the lightning strikes, having apparently been responsible for locking the door.
 During his stay in the house, the pizza man encounters Emily and three living dolls named Kiki (a porcelain doll), Mr. Tatters (a clown doll), and Chester (a ventriloquist dummy).
 In one of the rooms, he finds a flashlight.

-Emily and the dolls want to play variations of children's games with the pizza man, namely peek-a-boo, red light green light, tag, and hide-and-seek, but will kill him if he makes a wrong move or is caught by Chester.
-A whiteboard in the kitchen tells the opposite of what he has to do to survive (although it sometimes has comments or facts that aren't lies).
+Emily and the dolls want to play variations of children's games with the pizza man, namely peek-a-boo, red light green light, tag and hide-and-seek, but will kill him if he makes a wrong move.
+A whiteboard in the kitchen tells the opposite of what he has to do to survive (although it sometimes has comments or facts that are true).
 There is also a laptop in the kitchen that was used to order the pizza.
 If the pizza man plays these games correctly and survives from 11 pm to 6 am, Emily and the dolls will let him out of the house.